- Published: Jun 8, 2020

 CDP vs. DMP vs. CRM

 - CRM: A CRM, like a CDP, collects and stores customer data.
-Unlike a CDP, however, a CRM’s customer database focuses solely on intentional customer interactions, like when someone calls a company for a quote or purchases a product.
+Unlike a CDP, however, a CRM database focuses solely on intentional customer interactions, like when someone calls a company for a quote or purchases a product.
 Salesforce is an example of a CRM.

 - DMP: A DMP, like a CDP, collects and stores customer data.
 Unlike a CDP, however, a DMP takes a broad approach to data collection, resulting in general audience takeaways versus insights into individual users, as with a CDP.
 Google BigQuery is an example of a DMP.

 Ok, so how does a CDP compare to a CRM and DMP?
-Check out this table for a summary:
+Check out this table for a summary of a CRM vs. CDP vs. CMP:

 If you look at CDPs vs. CRMs vs. DMPs in the table above, you can see that CDPs offer a competitive edge.
 They take all your data from your sources and compile it into a single platform, which you can then use to analyze and improve several areas, like your sales and marketing strategy.